Comparing and contrasting the best decentralized exchanges: Uniswap, PancakeSwap, 0x, IDEX, Loopring, Kyber Network, Decred, and AtomicDEX.

-However, the 0x protocol only works for Ether and assets issued on the Ethereum platform (ERC tokens).
-It is not compatible with Bitcoin protocol or the protocols of other blockchains, like EOS, Monero, Stellar, Cardano, NEO, or Tezos.
-This severely limits the utility of the 0x protocol and clearly prevents it from becoming an industry-wide solution.
+While 0X has expanded beyond its initial sole focus on Ethereum, it is not compatible with Bitcoin protocol or the protocols of other blockchains, like EOS, Monero, Stellar, Cardano, NEO, or Tezos.
+This limits the utility of the 0x protocol and clearly prevents it from becoming an industry-wide solution.

 To use IDEX, you need to deposit funds, but unlike centralized exchanges, smart contracts control funds (rather than one or several individuals).
 It makes IDEX more secure in comparison to centralized exchanges but it is far from being fully decentralized.

 IDEX uses the blockchain as a settlement layer, yet everything is first updated on a centralized database before being written onto the blockchain.
 Smart contacts control real funds, but the IDEX database controls how these funds are distributed.